When was the Company established and how long has The Freedom Bed™ been available?

 How Many Models of The Freedom Bed™ Are Available?

-ProBed Medical Technologies Inc. has developed five models of the Freedom BedTM.
+ProBed Medical Technologies Inc. currently offers three models of the Freedom BedTM.
 Each model is built on the foundation of the company’s unique, patented, well-proven lateral rotation system.
 Enhancements to the basic model include a variable height (High-Low) platform, Trendelenburg positioning and a unique air-powered head and leg elevation system that provides extremely comfortable seating while reducing seating pressure.

 |Automatic or Manual Lateral Rotation|